Comuniqa : Exploring Large Language Models for improving speaking skills: Evaluations

 \subsection{Qualitative Findings}

-We conducted semi-structured interviews as part of the pre-and post-study, which were then transcribed and coded using thematic analysis techniques, as outlined by Braun and Clarke \cite{thematicAnalysis}.
+We conducted semi-structured interviews as part of the pre-study and post-study, which were then transcribed and coded using thematic analysis techniques, as outlined by Braun and Clarke \cite{thematicAnalysis}.
 In the pre-study interviews, we gathered the motivations of users for wanting to improve their speaking skills, any prior experiences with human experts or apps to improve spoken English and their initial preference of human experts vs AI for practising spoken English.
-Through the post-study interview, we extracted the participant's views on the session and on the helpfulness of their session with the app and with the human expert.
-We also wanted to understand the key benefits and limitations of each of these and if the user's opinion changed from his/ her initial perception of AI vs human experts.
-From our analysis, we derived six main themes and clustered the representative responses in Table \ref{tab:quotes}.
+Through the post-study interview, we extracted the participant's views on the session and on the helpfulness of their session with the app and/or with the human expert.
+We also wanted to understand the key benefits and limitations of each of these and if the user's opinion changed from their initial perception of AI vs human experts (Figure \ref{fig:InitialPreferenceChart}).